CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/07-Tools-Reference.md

 **Notes:**
 - Entries include `task_id` when a command was executed.
 Denied hosts omit `task_id` and include `denied`/`reason`.
+- Policy or network denials include `hint` text that points MCP clients back to `ssh_plan` or the orchestrator prompts for next steps.
 - No summary object is returned; aggregate stats can be derived from the `results` array.

 **Use Cases:**